 By Ric Frampton

-After quitting my job, in my first month I tried to work Monday to Friday, nine AM till five PM, as a few have mentioned above.
+After quitting my job, in my first month I tried to work Monday to Friday, 9 AM till 5 PM, as a few have mentioned above.
 I found that isolating myself in a room did not work at all, though.
 I had chronic back pain, a cracking headache and little patience for my family.

 I soon learnt I had to manage my expectations and change my whole approach to productivity.
 Now, my house is a home and an office; it must work as both at the same time.
 My wife and kids live in our home but are not my colleagues.